When human-centred design met landscaping

 Final thoughts

-I never imagined that the way of thinking I learned designing in-vehicle infotainment systems would one day be shaping luxury gardens.
-But the truth is, human-centred design was never really about screens or software.
+I never imagined that the way of thinking I learned while designing in-vehicle infotainment systems would one day help shape luxury gardens.

 Get in touch with the author